 The whole event is something to check out, but make sure you don’t miss the Romería of Arguineguin, in which locals dress up in traditional Canarian clothing, old and young.
 You will feel like you have been transported back in time, as carts are brought through the streets with fruits, potatoes and offerings for Virgen del Carmen much like a harvest festival.

-In recent years a new event has been added to the Fiestas del Carmen program.
-The Fiesta del Agua is a free daytime outdoor disco held in the market square of Arguineguin.
+The Festival del Agua is a free daytime outdoor disco held in the market square of Arguineguin.
 Live DJ’s and dance music attract 100’s of people from all over the island.
 This is usually held the day after the Romeria.
 This year more activities have been included so that all ages can enjoy the day so it’s great for the whole family.
 There will be a foam party and inflatable rides.

 Bajada de la Rama